drew2323/strategy-lab/README.md

-# Strategy Development Repository for v2realbot Trading Platform
+# Research for v2realbot

 ## Overview
-Repository edicated exclusively to the development and discussion of trading strategies for the v2realbot Trading Platform.
-Serves as a central hub for strategizing, idea generation, and performance tracking.
+Strategy research and development tracker.
+Serves as a central hub for strategizing, idea generation, and performance tracking of the stragies

 ## Purpose
 This repository is established as an issue tracker to: